Updated February 22nd, 2019

 The Problem: There Are Too Many Stairs

 The main argument against living in a split level home is that you are always on the stairs.
-Potential clients might see this as a hassle because they don’t always want to be climbing up or down.
+Potential buyers might see this as a hassle because they don’t always want to be climbing up or down.

 The Solution: You Just Have To Frame It In The Right Way